 - Go past the Nags Head pub and under the railway bridge

 You’ll see our building set back a little in a lay-by just before the Ship pub and the synagogue.
 The INTRA building has large glass windows and an Art Deco frontage with zig zags..

 Buses 145, 197 and 156 stop a few yards away outside the Cycle King bicycle shop, and opposite the Ship pub.

-We have staff parking on Cooks Wharf behind our building, and you may be able to park here if you check with us but please ask first.
+We have staff parking on Cooks Wharf behind our building, and it might be possible to arrange parking here if you check with us if you have mobility issues etc. – but please ask first.
 There is paid parking opposite, and longer stay in the Doust Way car park, 2 minutes walk away.
 If you are unsure where to park, pull into the lay-by and pop in to ask us.